 - 2 tbsp powdered sugar

 In a large pot, bring water, salt and lard to a rolling boil.
 Stir in flour until the mixture forms a ball.
-Turn off the heat and using a mixer or wooden spoon, beat in the eggs one at a time, mixing well after each until the egg is fully incorporated.
+Turn off the heat and let the dough cool for about 15-20 minutes.
+Using a mixer or wooden spoon, beat in the eggs one at a time, mixing well after each until the egg is fully incorporated.
 Spoon the dough into 18-20 piles onto a baking sheet lined with parchment paper, leaving lots of room between the dough piles for expansion.
 Let them rest for an hour at room temperature.

-Set a small pan of water on the oven floor and preheat the oven to 200°C. Bake the pastry puffs for 20 minutes, then reduce the heat to 180°C and keep baking for further 20 minutes.
+Set a small pan of water on the oven floor and preheat the oven to 200°C / 392°F. Bake the pastry puffs for 20 minutes, then reduce the heat to 180°C / 356°F and keep baking for further 20 minutes.
 Don’t open the door during the baking process or the pastry will collapse.
 Transfer the shells on a wire rack and let them cool completely.

 Separate the eggs.
 Place flour, sugar, lemon zest, vanilla seeds and 5 egg yolks into a saucepan, and whisk together while adding milk in small batches.
 Over medium heat cook until the pastry cream thickens.
 Remove from the heat, immediately add butter and stir until it melts and fully incorporated.
 Whisk the egg whites until stiff peaks form and gently fold into the hot pastry cream.
 Let it cool.